Kong/docs.konghq.com/app/konnect/updates.md

 ## April 2023

 ** Kong Ingress Controller for Kubernetes in Konnect Konnect now allows customers to [associate an Ingress Controller with Konnect](/konnect/runtime-manager/kic/) in a read-only fashion.
-Customers are now able to read the KIC configuration for their Kong gateways deployed in Kubernetes clusters via Konnect, publish their services on Konnect’s dev portal and allow third party developers to discover the API spec for these services.
+This feature is released as beta and should not be deployed in a production environment.

 ## March 2023